m11ad/laravel-news-backend/README.md

 `php artisan migrate`

-7.  (optional) Test the endpoints and generate some sample data; Note that you should run it twice so that the  ✓ update news item would be successful.
-You can also test and POST JSON payloads with [Postman](https://postman.com)  :

-`php artisan test`

-8. Start the development server:
+7. Start the development server:

 `php artisan serve`

 The API will be available at `http://localhost:8000`.

+8.  (optional) Test the endpoints and generate some sample data; Note that you should run it twice so that the  ✓ update news item would be successful.
+Now that the API is running You can also test and POST JSON payloads with [Postman](https://postman.com)  :

+`php artisan test`

 ## Endpoints